Rhinoplasty

 - Plan for someone to be with you for 24 hours after surgery.

-- You will receive a call from our Operating Room Nurse a few days before your procedure to go over the consent and any preoperative details and instructions to make sure you are ready for surgery.
+- You will receive a call from our Operating Room Nurse a few days before your procedure.
+They will go over the consent and any preoperative details and instructions to make sure you are ready for surgery.

-- You will recieve a call from our Anesthesia Provider the day before surgery to go over your medications and discuss details about your anesthesia.
+- You will recieve a call from our Anesthesia Provider the day before.
+They go over your medications and discuss details about your anesthesia.

 - Use antibacterial soap when showering the day before surgery.